Power (Little Mix song)

-"Power" is a song released by British girl group Little Mix, featuring British rapper Stormzy.
+"Power" is a song released by British girl group Little Mix, featuring rapper Stormzy.
 It was released as the fourth and final single from Little Mix's fourth studio album Glory Days.
 The remix version appears on Glory Days: The Platinum Edition, the reissue of Glory Days.

 Cited as a "girl power and gay anthem", "Power" lyrically addresses sexism and female supremacy.
 The music video, which features drag queens, holds a political message in reference of marches being held for "gender equality" and protests.
 The song was commercially successful, peaking at number six on the UK Singles Chart, becoming the group's eleventh top ten single there.
 In 2018, the song was chosen by WWE as the official theme song for their first ever women's Royal Rumble.
-In July 2022, the song received renewed attention after becoming viral on the video-sharing social platform,TikTok.
+In July 2022, the song received renewed attention after going viral on the video-sharing social platform TikTok.

 Background and release

-Little Mix announced on May 19, 2017 through their social media pages that "Power" would be released as the fourth single after becoming a fan favourite.
+Little Mix announced on May 19, 2017, through their social media pages that "Power" would be released as the fourth single after becoming a fan favourite.
 The group also teased a remix version for the track, which features guest vocals from British grime rapper Stormzy.
 On May 26, 2017, the song was released onto all streaming platforms, while the cover art for the single was unveiled a few days prior and was created by a fan.

 Production and composition

-"Power" is primarily a Electropop and industrial pop track.
+"Power" is primarily a electropop and industrial pop track.
 The group worked with producers Electric, Joe Kear, Matt Rad and Steve James including songwriters Dan Omelio, Camille Purcell, James Abrahart, and Michael Omari who is credited as a songwriter on the remix version for "Power".